Pimping the Nokia N82

 Nokia Maps 2 Screenshot

 Also much updated since the N82 was launched has been the totally free Google Maps, now up to v4.1.1, with the likes of Latitude support, built-in voice searching, Street View, Google Buzz integration and other 'layers'. v4.1.1 installs and runs perfectly on the N82 and is a no-brainer install.
-And it's a dead cert that this too will get real time voice navigation fairly soon (depending on country, of course).
 See m.google.com

 As you'll have seen from Phones Show 112, I've also had a lot of fun with Viewranger, a bitmap-based off-road mapping system (that I know Rafe is also a big fan of) - see the video for a brief demonstration.
 With the N82's transflective screen (so it's great in the sun), with the abundance of RAM (Viewranger is heavy on resources) and with the general ruggedness of the device, it's the perfect Viewranger vehicle.